 Relevance | Foundation for word segmentation and rhyme awareness | Directly tied to decoding and spelling |

-Activities | Rhyming games, syllable clapping, sentence segmentation | Sound blending, phoneme deletion, sound substitution |
+Activities | Rhyming games, syllable clapping, sentence segmentation | Sound blending, phoneme deletion, and sound substitution |

-Age Focus | Emerges in preschool and strengthens through kindergarten | Emerges in late preschool, crucial in kindergarten and first grade |
+Age Focus | Emerges in preschool and strengthens through kindergarten | Emerges in late preschool, crucial in kindergarten, and first grade |

-Importance for Literacy | Develop early sound structure understanding | Predicts success in phonics, reading, and spelling |
+Develop an early sound structure understanding | Develop early sound structure understanding | Predicts success in phonics, reading, and spelling |

 Both skills are key.
 However, phonemic awareness is the final step before children begin formal reading instruction.
 Without it, even the best readers can stumble when encountering new or unfamiliar words.